IGLADI/ELK-integration-project/README.md

 docker compose up setup --force-recreate
 ```

-After the setup is done you can run the ELK stack with:
+After the setup is done you can run the ELK stack with (for the second time you will only need to run this command):

 ```bash
 docker compose up -d